Working From Home in a Post-Covid19 Environment

 - Mental health support

-Working from Home Equipment – Do Your Staff Have Everything They Need?
+Working from Home IT Equipment – Do Your Staff Have Everything They Need?

 It’s not enough to expect an employee to work entirely off of a laptop.
 Employees making the transition from office-based to home-based working would expect some form of continuity.
-This means hardware, such as screens, keyboards and mice would need to be replicated in their new working environment to continue with productivity levels.
+This means IT assets such as hardware, including monitors, keyboards and mice would need to be replicated in their new working environment to continue with productivity levels.

 To ensure that the employee has the best home working set-up and computer support possible, you’ll need to provide a list of items they’ll receive.
 These are usually: